Can You Claim ITC on Free Gifts?

 • Distinction between Sales Promotion and Gifts

-It is very important to make a distinction between gifts and promotional stuff.
-When goods are given as a measure of sales promotion or for reaching certain sales/turnover targets, they may be considered as given “in the course of business” and not as gifts.
+It is very important to distinguish between gifts and promotional stuff.
+Businesses consider goods given for sales promotion or meeting sales targets as ‘in the course of business,’ not gifts.

 • Restrictions on ITC for Gifts

-A financial limit must be kept to keep the gift under the ITC’s radar.
+You must keep a financial limit to keep the gift under the ITC’s radar.

 • CBIC Circular

-The Central Board of Indirect Taxes and Customs (CBIC) has issued a circular clarifying that ITC shall not be available to the supplier on the inputs, input services, and capital goods to the extent they are used in relation to gifts or free samples distributed without any consideration.
+The Central Board of Indirect Taxes and Customs (CBIC) issued a circular clarifying that suppliers cannot claim ITC on inputs, input services, and capital goods used for gifts or free samples distributed without any consideration.

 Conclusion

 To ensure a smooth flow of revenue and prevent taxation, GST has been a game changer not only for governments but also for businesses.
-Transparency and fairness are one of the foundation features of GST and these two are the reason behind keeping free gifts out of ITC.
-This helps the government to reduce revenue leakages and fraudulent activities.
+Additionally, transparency and fairness are one of the foundation features of GST and these two are the reason behind keeping free gifts out of ITC.
+This also helps the government to reduce revenue leakages and fraudulent activities.

-Also ensuring a smooth flow between businesses and tax authorities, clear and transparent tax laws will act as a grease to the friction between businesses and tax authorities.
-But there are three ingredients to that grease having proper documentation, proper reason behind why the product is kept under the proportional item rather than a gift or sample, taking professional advice and many more on the list.
+Also, ensuring a smooth flow between businesses and tax authorities, clear and transparent tax laws will act as a grease to the friction between businesses and tax authorities.
+But three ingredients grease that process: maintaining proper documentation, providing a valid reason for categorizing the product as a promotional item rather than a gift or sample, seeking professional advice, and many more on the list.

-Finally, we can say that keeping free gifts out of the purview of ITC reflects the government’s efforts to create a transparent and accountable tax environment, where businesses are required to accurately report their transactions and adhere to the prescribed guidelines for claiming ITC.
+Finally, we can say that the government keeps free gifts out of the purview of ITC to reflect its efforts to create a transparent and accountable tax environment, where businesses must accurately report their transactions and adhere to the prescribed guidelines for claiming ITC.

 Also Read: How to claim ITC on capital goods?